bswinnerton/blog/_posts/2019-11-11-validating-bgp-routes-with-rpki-in-bird.md

 }
 ```

-_(Be sure to swap out `docker.fqdn.com` for the hostname or IP address of your validator)._
+_(Be sure to swap out `docker.fqdn.com` for the hostname or IP address of your RPKI-to-Router server)._

 This configuration does a few things:
 1. Creates two new routing table for ROA routes (IPv4 and IPV6)
-2. Configures the rpki protocol with the routing tables, address of the validator, and a few sensible values for how long to hold onto the RPKI validated routes if the validator goes down
+2. Configures the rpki protocol with the routing tables, address of the RPKI-to-Router server, and a few sensible values for how long to hold onto the RPKI validated routes if the server goes down
 3. Creates two new functions that can be used in `import`s to check if a route is invalid

-Once you’ve saved your configuration, open a BIRD console with `birdc`, reload the configuration, and check to see if it can communicate with the validator:
+Once you’ve saved your configuration, open a BIRD console with `birdc`, reload the configuration, and check to see if it can communicate with the server:

 ```
 bird> configure soft